 Alex has been taking things apart for fun since elementary school, and has never ejected a USB device before unplugging it.
 He has a degree in Electrical Engineering Technology from Purdue, and prefers working for companies the size of his Dachshund.

-Ashley spent 5 years as a Software Engineer before joining Aptible.
+Ashley spent several years as a Software Engineer before joining Aptible.
 Before that she was working on her BS in Computer Science from Purdue University.
 When she's not working, Ashley enjoys kayaking with her dog.